Chibiania/project2/planning/user_stories.md

 ### As a user, I should be able to:

 #### Application
--Find my way back to the home page at all times
+- Find my way back to the home page at all times
 - View name of application
 - Click on books so that full list of books appear
 - Click on adaptations so that full list of adaptations appear